-If you intend to purchase Certificates, you should rely only on the information in this Offering Circular, in the disclosure documents that we incorporate by reference in this Offering Circular as stated under Additional Information and in the related offering circular supplement ("Supplement") for those Certificates.
+If you intend to purchase Certificates, you should rely only on the information in this Offering Circular, in the disclosure documents that we incorporate by reference in this Offering Circular as stated under Additional Information and in the related offering circular supplement ("Supplement").
 We have not authorized anyone to provide you with different information.